 The New Testament ostensibly tells the story of the life of Jesus of Nazareth (4 BCE - 30 CE) and the early days of Christianity.
-The New Testament contains 27 books written in Greek by 15 or 16 different authors between 50 and 120 CE, and can be divided into 4 groups: Gospels, Acts of the Apostles, Epistles, and the Apocalypse or Revelation.
-The four Gospels, which tell the stories of Jesus' life, ministry, and death, were written anonymously and came to be ascribed to disciples (Matthew and John), and associates of apostles (Mark and Luke).
-However, despite these attributions, none of the gospels were written by men who knew or encountered Jesus.
-Acts of the Apostles, written by the author of the third Gospel (Luke), describes the spread of the Christian church from Jesus' death to the death of the apostle Paul.
+The New Testament contains 27 books written in Greek by 15 or 16 different authors, written between the years 50 and 120 CE.
+They can be divided into four main groups: Gospels, Acts of the Apostles, Epistles, and the Apocalypse or Revelation.